Azure/AlwaysOn/README.md

 ## Welcome to Azure Mission-Critical

+> [!IMPORTANT]
+> This repository and the reference implementations are no longer actively maintained.
+While they may still contain valuable information, which can be used for reference in mission-critical workloads, we recommend visiting [Microsoft Learn](https://learn.microsoft.com/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro) for the most up-to-date resources and guidance.
+>
+> Thank you for your understanding and support.

 Azure Mission-Critical is an open source project that provides a **prescriptive architectural approach to building highly-reliable cloud-native applications on Microsoft Azure for mission-critical workloads**.
 More specifically, this repository contains everything required to understand and implement an "always on" application on Microsoft Azure, and is comprised of the following:

 1. **Architectural Guidelines**: cloud-native design methodology to guide readers through the architectural process of building a mature mission-critical application on Microsoft Azure, articulating key design considerations and requisite design decisions along with associated trade-offs.